 Labros believes that in order to achieve pure artistic expression, one must break free of all techniques and beliefs about what that art form is.
 Acting, to him, is not about being smart.
 It’s about re-acting.

-Labros’ lessons embed you with a philosophy -an understanding rather- about acting, being on stage, breathing on stage, having real life as an inspiration, standing strong, true and free with your own power and voice as an artist.
+Labros’ lessons embed you with a philosophy -an understanding rather- about acting for camera, being on stage, breathing on stage, having real life as an inspiration, standing strong, true and free with your own power and voice as an artist.

 “His purpose isn’t to teach you a technique, but to free you of technique.”

 His longterm affair with music, strongly influenced him and led to the understanding and revelation that speech is a music partiture.
 Embracing this fact and philosophy is a rewarding experience, in that the spoken word becomes an intricately detailed path, drenched in raw truth and your instincts are the guiding light.
-The performer becomes the maestro of her/his own words.
+The performers become the maestros of their own words.

 * The above quoted texts regarding the work and philosophy of Labros Filippou, are formulated by statements from his students and collaborators throughout the years.

-Labros has also worked with younger age people, rehabilitation centers, philanthropic organizations and people with special needs and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage is a way of living.
+Labros has also worked with younger age people, rehabilitation centers (watch “ARGO” video), philanthropic organizations and people with special needs and is always open to new collaborations with organizations and groups of people for whom the vision of free expression in life and on stage is a way of living.